BY 'clause was written to the audit log and general query log as an

 performance_schema_max_cond_classessystem variable is increased from 100 to 150.

-See Configuring a group to use the MySQL Communication Stack for more details.
+See Group Replication Requirements For The MySQL Communication Stack for more details.
+(WL #9852)

 Programs that encounter issues while processing

 includedirdirectives in option files now produce error messages that are more informative about the cause of the errors.
 (Bug #32798288, Bug #103397)

 thread_stacksystem variable has been increased to 1048576 on all supported platforms.
 (Bug #103912, Bug #32965326)

 References: See also: Bug #32934187.

 A default time zone can now be set for a server by using the server option

 --default-time-zonewhile starting a MySQL Server Docker container.
 Before, the container failed to start if the option was used.
 (WL #14703)